Guerilla Marketing

 Engaging the Local Community

-Advantages of Creating Brand Buzz Guerrilla marketing has the potential to create a significant buzz around a brand or product.
-When consumers encounter a memorable and enjoyable experience, they are more likely to share it with friends and family, leading to organic word-of-mouth promotion
+Benefits of Generating Brand Buzz Guerrilla marketing can help to generate a lot of buzz around a brand or product.
+When consumer get a memorable and great experience, they are more likely to share that experience with their friends and family leading to organic word-of-mouth marketing

 Types of Guerrilla Marketing